Inklingo

 NounA1General

-Use 'mentira' for any untruth, from a small fib to a significant falsehood.
-It is the most general and common term.
+Use 'mentira' for any untruth, from a small fib to a serious deception.
+It's the most common and versatile translation for 'lie'.

 A simple storybook character looking slightly guilty, featuring an exaggeratedly long wooden nose, symbolizing the act of telling a lie.